 Samples analyzed by the Department of Health and Human Services for volatile organic compounds, hydrogen sulfide, aldehydes and other gases and compounds.
 In both cases, the department concluded that “concentrations did not exceed a level of concern for public health.”

 Hey, alright!
-Nothing to worry about then…other than the horrible stench of burning trash engulfing the home you invested your life savings in.
-We’re sure it’s just part of the price to live in the area that contains some of the airport, and a huge landfill, while being St. Charles casino and Mills Mall adjacent.
+Nothing to worry about then…other than the horrible stench of burning trash engulfing the home you invested your life savings on.
+We’re sure it’s worth the price though to live in the area that contains some of the airport, and a huge landfill, while being St. Charles casino and Mills Mall adjacent.
 Sweet living!
-Totally worth it!